cehteh/threadcell/README.md

 Threads that do not own a ThreadCell and access its value will panic.
 There are 'try_*' variants in the API that will not panic but return a bool or Option instead.

+## Guard

+`threadcell::Guard` is optional and (only) handle proper cleanup when it becomes dropped.
+Unlike MutexGuards they are explicitly constructed and may not hold the threads ownership of the referenced ThreadCell.

 # Use Cases